Does West Virginia have state overtime laws that are different from federal law?

 How can I or my attorney pursue a claim in court in West Virginia

 Employees can bring an action in court to recover unpaid wages, and attorneys' fees and costs are recoverable.
+Liquidated damages are calculated at twice the total amount of unpaid wages owed.
 A claim for unpaid wages in court must be filed within two years of accrual.

 State Labor Agency